jean-roland/LCSF_Doc/index.md

 A typical use case of LCSF is when you're developping an application where distant systems with limited ressources need to automatically exchange data (send order, retrieve sensor measurements, status reports...).
 They will do so, using a custom set of commands and responses (called a command set) that structures the information to exchange.

-LCSF provides you with a method to define the command set, and represent it in a way to minimise its size footprint.
+LCSF provides you with a method to define the command set, and represent it in a way to minimise its size footprint and development/deployment time.

 ## LCSF Command Set Description